 What we say, and how we say it, is actually just a small component of communication.
 Body language is vital.
 If you’re standing in front of someone you want to impress, using your most charming voice whilst staring at the floor simply won’t work.

-If there’s one habit to get into it’s to make and maintain eye contact.
+There’s one habit to get into and it’s to make and maintain eye contact.
 If you’re an introverted person, or simply not used to this, it can seem a little uncomfortable at first.
 Trust me though, maintaining eye contact sends a powerful subliminal message to the other person.
 It says that you’re open, trustworthy, and most importantly that you are giving your full and undivided attention.

 Start by making yourself stay in eye contact with people as you go through your everyday life.
 Practice with the cashier at the grocery store or the barista at your local coffee shop.
 If that seems too strange at first, start with your favourite TV show before you move on to real people.